artefactory/bytetrack/README.md

 2. **Applying YOLOv5:** Detecting cars in each frame using YOLOv5.
 3. **Tracking with ByteTrack:** Using ByteTrack to maintain consistent tracking of each car across the video frames.

-This practical example illustrates the effectiveness of combining YOLOv5's detection capabilities with ByteTrack's advanced tracking algorithms for real-world applications.
+This practical example illustrates the effectiveness of combining YOLOv5's detection capabilities with ByteTrack's with a basic example of car detection and tracking.